SevenShepherd/SevenShepherd.github.io/_posts/2021-11-01-rational-discourse.markdown

 |True Christian<br><span style="color:#009933;">Fruit of the Spirit</span>|False Christian<br><span style="color:#990000;">Works of the Flesh</span>|
 |:-:|:-:|
 |**Signs of a true Christian that has the indwelling of the Holy Spirit.** Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.<br>Galatians 5:22–23|**Signs of a false Christian with sin nature intact, and will not inherit the kingdom of God**.
 Hostility, quarreling, jealousy, outbursts of anger, selfish ambition, dissension, division, and envy.
 Ga 5:19-21 NLT|

+# Conclusion

+The Bible instructs us to distance ourselves from the slanderer after warning them; however, the bible also says that if our accusers should ever change or ask for forgiveness that we should forgive them.
+Until that happens have nothing to do with those who slander you or others.
+There is no reason anyone should be speaking negatively about another person.

 > Then Peter came to him and said, “Lord, how many times must I forgive my brother[**a**] who sins against me?
 As many as seven times?”
 Jesus said to him, “Not seven times, I tell you, but seventy-seven times![**b**] &mdash; Matthew 18:21-22 NET